What We Believe

 -

 One of the great difficulties in defining a biblical understanding of sexuality in our modern context is the unseen, inner pain a person often carries behind the question.
 In recent history, the church has mishandled the topic of sexuality from a variety of angles.
 The church’s witness has centered on what forms of sexual expression Scripture is against instead of the dignifying, freeing sexual expression Scripture advocates for.
-Jesus majored in the latter; the church has emphasized the former.
+For example, Jesus elevated singleness and held marriage in high esteem without idolizing it.
 More personally, while the church has historically held to an understanding of sexuality distinct from the surrounding culture, the application of that belief in recent history has become alienating to those whose sexual expression does not line up with the church’s.
 The tragedy of that shift has been that many have been made to feel alienated by the Christian church because of sexual practice and/or sexual orientation.

 Belief

-We believe in the historically Christian view of marriage and sexual expression; namely, that marriage is a lifelong one-flesh covenant union between two sexually different persons (male and female) from different families, and that all sexual practice outside of marriage is sin.
+We believe in the historically Christian view of marriage and sexual expression; namely, that marriage is a lifelong one-flesh covenant union between two sexually different persons (male and female) from different families.

 How we Express Our Belief

-The expression of this belief is often the more important question to people in search of a spiritual home: Will I (or one of my loved ones) be welcomed at Bridgetown Church?
+The expression of this belief is often the more important question to people in search of a spiritual home: Will I (or one of my loved ones) be welcomed at Good Soil Church?
 And is there a barrier where that welcome is worn out?

 The church is called the Body of Christ.
 We are a communal expression of Jesus’ heart, so both our beliefs and our expression of those beliefs should mirror Jesus.
 When it comes to sexuality, we carry three important convictions that inform our expression:

 Our first responsibility is to be a living display of covenant love and sexuality.
 The church was not founded to critique the surrounding culture but to form a distinct counterculture where “life to the full” is on display as an invitation to all.
-However, in many ways (covenant love and sexuality being one obvious example) the church has mirrored the culture more than forming a counterculture.
+However, in many ways the church has mirrored the culture more than forming a counterculture.
 Therefore, our work is not to change anyone else’s mind or critique the world outside of our family, but to live with the sort of fidelity, service, and love within our own singleness and marriage covenants that we become a living witness to the fullest sort of life.

 We lead with a heart of love and compassion for people.
 The doors and the arms of our church family are open to anyone, regardless of belief.
 No one will ever be excluded from worshiping with us on Sundays for any misalignment of belief.

 We must differentiate between agreement and acceptance.
 One of the truly fascinating aspects of the life of Jesus is that the very people whose lives least aligned with his ethical teachings were most drawn to him.
-His dinner company and close friends are made up of people out-of-alignment with his teaching (e.g. Jesus teaches that to even look at a woman lustfully is to commit adultery, then is consistently surrounded by prostitutes who profited on lust; Jesus teaches an ethic of radical generosity, then welcomes a tax collector, whose life was defined by greed, into his inner circle of 12 disciples; etc.).
+His dinner company and close friends are made up of people out-of-alignment with his teaching (e.g. Jesus teaches that to even look at a woman lustfully is to commit adultery, then is consistently surrounded by prostitutes who profited on lust. ).
 In modern cultural rhetoric, agreement and acceptance are often used synonymously: “If you don’t agree with my ethical choices (belief), you don’t accept me (expression).”
 However, in Jesus, we observe the opposite phenomenon: Those who felt most accepted in his presence were those most obviously living in disagreement with his teaching.
 Therefore, as a church we are committed to becoming a community linked to Jesus in both agreement and acceptance.
 We are unapologetically aligned with every word of his teaching.
 Equally, we are uncompromisingly insistent on becoming the sort of community where those out-of-alignment with his beliefs (including sexuality) feel welcome and accepted in our fellowship.